Stockport Corporation Tramways

 Uniforms

-Early photos of electric tramway staff — and an article from Tramway and Railway World (1901) — indicate that staff were initially issued with smart single-breasted tunics (made from indigo army tweed) with a single row of five buttons (see link), two breast pockets (with button closures) and upright collars.
+Early photographs of electric tramway staff — and an article from Tramway and Railway World (1901) — indicate that staff were initially issued with smart single-breasted tunics (made from indigo army tweed) with five buttons (see link), two breast pockets (with button closures) and stand-up collars.
 The collars, cuffs and trouser seams were all piped in white.
 The collars carried individual metal initials on the right-hand side — 'S C T' — and an employee number on the left-hand side.
-Caps were in a military forage style, edged in piping, with a steeply inclined glossy peak.
-A municipal shield badge (see below) was worn towards the top of the cap, above a script-lettering badge denoting the employee's grade, either Motorman or Conductor.
-The Tramway and Railway World article indicates that all badges were in white metal, however, given that brass badges have survived, as well as brass buttons, it seems likely that the first material used was brass.
+Caps were of the drooping-peak type, and were piped around the circumference in white.
+A small municipal-device badge (see below) was worn towards the top of the cap, above a script-lettering badge denoting the employee's grade, either 'Motorman' or 'Conductor'.
+The Tramway and Railway World article indicates that all badges were in white metal, however, given that brass badges have survived, as well as titled brass buttons, it seems likely that the first material used was brass.
 This would have been superseded by nickel at some point, and this in turn by chrome, probably in the late 1930s or 1940s.

-The uniforms continued to evolve, and some time before the Great War, the existing styles were replaced by double-breasted, 'lancer-style' tunics with five pairs of buttons (narrowing from top to bottom), upright collars and epaulettes; the collars continued to carry the 'SCT' and employee number badges worn on the earlier uniforms.
-At the same time, the forage-style caps were superseded by standard peaked caps with tensioned crowns (top), the grade badges probably being dispensed with at the same time, leaving the 'Stockport shield' as the sole cap adornment.
+The uniforms continued to evolve, and some time before the Great War, the existing styles were replaced by double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom), stand-up collars and epaulettes; although the collars continued to carry the 'SCT' and employee number badges worn on the earlier uniforms, the former were probably now of one-piece construction ratehr than individual initials.
+At the same time, the drooping-peak caps were replaced by tensioned-crown peaked caps; these caps initially carried the same script-lettering grade badges as the earlier caps, though at some point the 'Motorman' badges were superseded by 'Driver' badges.
+Eventually, the script-lettering grade badges were dispensed with altogether, leaving the small municipal-device badge as the sole cap adornment.
+At some point, it is unclear when, the uniform insignia, including the buttons, were changed from brass to nickel.

-In the 1930s, a further switch was made, this time to uniforms with a much more modern feel to them, comprising a double-breasted jacket with four pairs of buttons, three pockets and lapels; photos indicate that a new one-piece 'SCT' collar badge replaced the individual letters hitherto used; these were sometimes worn as previously, with an employee number on the opposite collar, though photos also survive of individuals wearing them without an employee number or even on both collars.
-It is probable that this switch reflects the change in name of the undertaking, and that from the mid-1930s onwards, uniforms would have borne chrome 'Stockport Corporation Transport' insignia.
-Although the chrome shield badges were superficially similar to the earlier brass and nickel versions, they were in fact a different pattern (with a flat-topped rather than curved-top crown), as well as being considerably larger.
+In the late 1930s, probably in 1938, a further switch was made, this time to uniforms with a much more modern feel to them, comprising double-breasted jackets with four pairs of buttons, three pockets and lapels.
+Whilst some photographs indicate that the one-piece 'SCT' collar badge was worn on the bearer's right-hand collar only, some photographs show them being worn on both collars, or indeed collars bearing no insignia whatsoever.
+It is probable that this switch reflects the change in name of the undertaking, and that from the mid 1930s onwards, uniforms would have borne 'Stockport Corporation Transport' insignia, initially in nickel, but later on in chrome (in the late 1930s or 1940s).
+Whilst the chrome municipal-device badges were superficially similar to the earlier brass and nickel versions, they were in fact a different pattern (with a flat-topped rather than curved-top crown), as well as being considerably larger; it is, however, unclear whether these badges came into use before or after the demise of the tramway.

 Tramcar crews were also issued with heavy double-breasted greatcoats with five pairs of buttons, three pockets, epaulettes and high fold-over collars; the latter carried an employee number on the left-hand side and 'S C T' system initials (probably) on the right-hand side.

-The most senior grade, probably the chief inspector, was initially provided with an extremely elaborate full-length coat modelled on British Army patrol jackets, the collars of which bore insignia (of unknown pattern).
+The most senior grade, the chief inspector, was initially provided with an extremely elaborate full-length coat modelled on British Army patrol jackets, the collars of which bore insignia (of unknown pattern).
 The cap also bore a large badge, again of unknown pattern.
-This rather impractical garment was doubtless superseded, though photographic evidence for this is yet to surface.
+This rather impractical garment was doubtless superseded by a more practical garment, though photographic evidence for this is yet to surface.

 In common with many tramway systems, women were employed in considerable numbers — as conductresses — during the Great War (from 1916) to replace men lost to the armed forces.
-These ladies were issued with long, tailored, double-breasted jackets with five pairs of buttons (narrowing from top to bottom) and upright collars, with three buttons on the sleeve cuffs.
+These ladies were issued with long, tailored, double-breasted jackets with five pairs of buttons (narrowing from top to bottom) and stand-up collars, with three buttons on the sleeve cuffs.
 A long matching skirt was also worn, together with a wide-brimmed bonnet.
-The latter bore a hat band that was somewhat reminiscent of those used by the Royal Navy, some with the word 'STOCKPORT' in embroidered upper case letters, and others plain with the standard 'Stockport shield' badge affixed.
-Conductresses were also issued with long, double-breasted greatcoats which could be worn buttoned up (with high, fold-over collars) or unbuttoned to get a lapel-like effect.
+The latter bore a hat band that was somewhat reminiscent of those used by the Royal Navy (called tallies), some with the word 'STOCKPORT' in embroidered block capitals, and others plain with the standard municipal-device badge affixed.
+Conductresses were also issued with long, double-breasted greatcoats, which could be worn buttoned up (with high, fold-over collars) or unbuttoned to give a lapel-like effect.
 It is unclear whether these garments bore any insignia.

-Stockport also employed conductresses during the Second World War, at one time having 190, and continued to employ them right through to closure; detailed photographs have not survived, but those that we do have suggest that single-breasted jackets with lapels were worn, along with a long matching skirt.
+Stockport also employed conductresses during the Second World War, at one time having 190, and continued to employ them right through to closure; high-quality photographs have not survived, but those that have suggest that single-breasted jackets with lapels were worn, along with a long matching skirt.

 Further reading